.

 Seemingly “supportive” on the outside yet unrelentingly judgmental in private, the covert narcissistic mother finds her daughter lacking or ” not good enough.”
 She constantly needs to critique and ” improve” her.

-Driving this dynamic is the mother’s need to project her flaws onto someone else.
+Driving this dynamic is the mother’s need to project her flaws onto her daughter.
 She actually needs her daughter to fall short of the mark to keep up this dysfunctional dynamic.

-Damaging Effects of a Covert Narcissistic Mother On Her Daughter
+Ways a Covert Narcissistic Mother Affects Her Daughter

-Symptom #3) You Feel Overly Responsible for Her Mother’s Well-Being
+Symptom #3) You Feel Overly Responsible for Mother’s Well-Being

 Although rarely stated explicitly, covert narcissistic mothers expect their daughters to take care of them emotionally.
 The familiar phrase, “If momma ain’t happy, ain’t nobody happy,” rings all too true in your experience.

-While it might seem that the over involved, micromanaging, intrusive covert narcissistic mother is caring for her daughter, a closer look will tell you that it is Mom’s need to be needed run the show.
+While it might seem that the over-involved, micromanaging, intrusive, covert narcissistic mother is caring for her daughter, a closer look will tell you that it is Mom’s need to be needed that runs the show.

-An attuned daughter, especially one in the role of the Good Daughter understands the assignment– make sure mom is okay and okay with you.
+As an attuned daughter, especially one in the role of the Good Daughter, you understand the assignment—make sure Mom is okay, and okay with you.

-Damaging Effects of a Covert Narcissistic Mother On Her Daughter
+Ways a Covert Narcissistic Mother Affects Her Daughter

 Symptom # 4) You Struggle With Setting Boundaries

-Because the lines are purposefully blurred between mother and daughter (thanks, Mom), setting a boundary (or even thinking about setting one) ( or even thinking about thinking about setting a boundary) somehow feels wrong.
+Because the lines are purposefully blurred between mother and daughter, setting a boundary (or even thinking about setting one)…somehow feels wrong.

-When your individuation has been actively undermined at every turn, you either won’t entertain setting a boundary, Or you will cave at the first sign of pushback when you set one.
+When your individuation has been actively undermined at every turn, you either won’t entertain setting a boundary or will cave at the first sign of pushback when you do set one.

-Damaging Effects of a Covert Narcissistic Mother On Her Daughter
+Ways a Covert Narcissistic Mother Affects Her Daughter

 Symptom # 5) You Feel Chronically Confused

 Mom can be your loudest, most ardent cheerleader.
 She can be in your corner, bragging to her friends about your accomplishments as if they were her own.
 Well, yes, there’s that.
-She can also be a relentless critic—but mostly behind the scenes.
+She can be a relentless critic, but mostly behind the scenes.

-On the one hand you could say the two of you are close, suffocatingly so you might add.
-Make a move without her and there will be questions.
+On the one hand, you could say the two of you are close, suffocatingly close.
+Make a move without her, and there will be questions.

 Sometimes, when all the stars align and Mom is in a great mood, she can be pleasant, even kind.

-Damaging Effects of a Covert Narcissistic Mother On Her Daughter
+Ways a Covert Narcissistic Mother Affects Her Daughter

 Symptom #6) You Take the Blame When It Isn’t Your Fault

-Damaging Effects of a Covert Narcissistic Mother On Her Daughter
+Ways a Covert Narcissistic Mother Affects Her Daughter

 Symptom # 7) You Are At Risk for Depression and Anxiety

-Growing up with a mother who isn’t capable of putting your developmental needs ahead of her own on a reliable and consistent enough basis can leave you with an insecure attachment style.
+Growing up with a mother who isn’t capable of putting your developmental needs ahead of her own in a reliable and consistent enough way can leave you with an insecure attachment style.

 Children need parents who feel good enough about themselves to put their own needs aside while making emotional room for their children’s needs—not all the time, but enough of the time.

-If Mom didn’t get what she needed during her childhood, she may come to motherhood driven to extract the attention and sense of being special from her daughter instead of giving this experience to her daughter.
+If Mom didn’t get what she needed during her childhood, she may come to motherhood driven to extract the attention and sense of being special from her daughter instead of giving her this experience.

 If your mother suffers from covert narcissism, you have had to develop coping styles that compensate for your mother’s lack; various ways in which you put your needs on the back burner and attend to your mother’s needs.